-TL;DR: Aetna, a CVS Health company, modified CPB 0613 covering 3D stereolithographic models and implants, effective December 5, 2025.
-Every application listed in this policy — including pre-operative planning models, 3D printed cranial implants, and surgical guides — is classified as experimental.
-CPT codes 0559T, 0560T, 0561T, and 0562T are explicitly not covered.
-Here's what billing teams need to do.
+TL;DR: Aetna, a CVS Health company, modified CPB 0613 covering stereolithographic models and implants, effective December 5, 2025.
+Every major use of 3D printing in surgical planning and implant fabrication is non-covered — and CPT codes 0559T, 0560T, 0561T, and 0562T are the denial magnets your billing team needs to flag now.

 Quick-Reference Table